 Dr. Langlotz has led many recent national and international efforts to improve the quality of radiology reports, including the RadLex™ terminology standard, the RadLex™ Playbook of radiology exam codes, the RSNA report template library, and a technical standard (PDF) for communication of radiology templates.

-Dr. Langlotz and his trainees have received numerous awards, including the Lee B. Lusted Student Prize from the Society for Medical Decision Making, the Memorial Award from the Association of University Radiologists, the Roger Bauman Award from SIIM, the Best Paper Award from the Journal of Digital Imaging, and five GE-AUR Radiology Research Academic Fellowship (GERRAF) Awards.
+Dr. Langlotz and his trainees have received numerous awards, including the Lee B. Lusted Student Prize from the Society for Medical Decision Making, the Memorial Award from the Association of University Radiologists, the Roger Bauman Award from SIIM, the Best Paper Award from the Journal of Digital Imaging, and six GE-AUR Radiology Research Academic Fellowship (GERRAF) Awards.

 Contact: